awsdocs/amazon-connect-admin-guide/doc_source/how-quick-connects-work.md

 Let's say an agent named John is talking to a customer\.
 During the conversation he needs to transfer the call to an agent named Maria\.
 This is an agent quick connect\.

-Here's what John and Maria do, and what contact blocks are triggered:
+Here's what John and Maria do, and what flow blocks are triggered:

 1. John chooses the **Quick Connect** button on his CCP\. \(On the earlier CCP, the button is named **Transfer**\)\.
 He selects **Maria** from the list of quick connects\.